-our associates a simple name with a package variable in the current package for use within the current scope.
-When use strict 'vars' is in effect, our lets you use declared global variables without qualifying them with package names, within the lexical scope of the our declaration.
-In this way our differs from use vars, which is package-scoped.
+This means that when use strict 'vars' is in effect, our lets you use a package variable without qualifying it with the package name, but only within the lexical scope of the our declaration.
+In this way, our differs from use vars, which allows use of an unqualified name only within the affected package, but across scopes.